 So, back to the original question: are compatibility and kindness more important than worldliness and ambition?
 Well, if it were either kindness OR worldliness, I’d say yes.
 But there are ambitious people who are kind as well.
-And it would be easy to tell you to dump your guy and seek one of these guys out.
+And it would be easy to tell you to dump your boyfriend and seek one of these guys out.
 The thing is that most good qualities often come with bad qualities as well.
 The ambitious guy may work 70 hours a week.
 The sophisticated guy may be a know-it-all and a snob.
 You just don’t know until you put yourself out there.
 There’s a pretty big risk in doing so.

 Is there someone like that out there?
 Maybe.
-But she wouldn’t have the number one quality that my wife has: she accepts me as I am, and loves me unconditionally.
-No other girlfriend I’ve ever had has done that.
-Which is why I’m keeping her and never letting her go.
+But she wouldn’t have the number one quality that my wife has: she accepts me as I am and loves me unconditionally.
+No other girlfriend I’ve ever had has done that, which is why I’m keeping her and never letting her go.

 I can’t say what’s right for you, my friend.
 Intellectual stimulation matters.
 Money definitely matters.
 But if you can get stimulation from other people and you can make money yourself, why not land the one thing you can’t get anywhere else — a partner for life?